frankthetank91/SE3_equivariance_packing/blender_box_camera/myREADME.txt

 Run "python ring_camera_positions.py" in terminal
 This code generates N camera positions around a circle with a specified radius and height and one camera position above the center of the box.
 Orientation towards (0,0,0.15).
 The files "camera_positions.txt", "dome_lat_lon.txt", and "ring_radius_height.txt" should be created after running the code.
 The file "dome_lat_lon.txt" should be empty.

+2. Run "blenderproc run create_scene.py" in terminal This code loads the object files into Blender and saves the scene.
+The files "my_scene.blend" and "scene.pt" should be created after running the code.

 4. Run "blenderproc run my_main.py camera_positions.txt my_scene.blend output" in terminal
 This code renders the RGB, Depth, and Segmentation Masks and saves .hdf5 files.